jeffreypullin/cacheR/README.md

 # cacheR

-cacheR provide a simple and intuitive approach to caching long-running computations in R.
+cacheR provides a simple and intuitive approach to caching long-running computations in R.